 The Company also currently markets a suite of commercialized connectivity and remote management based software products to original equipment manufacturers and software developers.
 These products are initially provided either in "toolkit" form or in downloadable software format from the Intrinsyc website.
-Volume run-time licensing is generated once a product developed using a toolkit or software download is commercialized:
+Volume run-time licensing revenue is generated once a product developed using a toolkit or software download is commercialized.
+The products currently offered by the Company include:

-• deviceFTTM, a set of operating system components designed to improve system reliability, which was released generally for Windows NT in February 1998 and Windows CE in September 1999;
+deviceFTTM, a set of operating system components designed to improve system reliability, which were released generally for Windows NT in February 1998 and Windows CE in September 1999;

-- deviceCOM, COM-based protocol designed to improve communications efficiency and reliability of wireless and wireline, networks, which was initially released generally for Windows CE and Windows NT in November 1998; - deviceCOM for Linux, Linux-based protocol designed to improve communications efficiency and reliability of wireless and wireline, networks, which was released in September 2000; - deviceOPCTM, a set of deviceCOM application level extensions tailored to the industrial automation and building automation markets for use in low-level "headless" embedded systems, which was released generally in August 1998; - J-Integra Suite, a set of tools that enables software developers to create bi-directional bridging solutions between Java and COM (Microsoft's Component Object Model) components including J-Integra Servlet-Com Bridge, J-Integra VB-EJB Bridge, J-Integra ASP-Java Bridge, J-Integra Java-Excel Bridge and J-Integra Java-Exchange bridge; and - Ja.Net, a set of tools that supports Web Services and provides pure Java implementation for Microsoft's new distributed object infrastructure called .NET Remoting.
+- deviceCOM, a COM-based protocol designed to improve communications efficiency and reliability of wireless and wireline networks, which was initially released generally for Windows CE and Windows NT in November 1998; - deviceCOM for Linux, a Linux-based protocol designed to improve communications efficiency and reliability of wireless and wireline networks, which was released in September 2000: - deviceOPCTM, a set of deviceCOM application level extensions tailored to the industrial automation and building automation markets for use in low-level "headless" embedded systems, which were released generally in August 1998; - J-IntegraTM Suite, a set of tools that enables software developers to create bi-directional bridging solutions between Java and COM (Microsoft's Component Object Model) components including J-Integra Servlet-Com Bridge, J-Integra VB-EJB Bridge, J-Integra ASP-Java Bridge, J-Integra Java-Excel Bridge and J-Integra Java-Exchange bridge; and - Ja.NetTM, a set of tools that supports Web Services and provides pure Java implementation for Microsoft's new distributed object infrastructure called .NET Remoting.
 Ja.Net aids software developers by creating bi-directional bridging solutions between .NET and Java.